 I wanted to get the tattoo this way, though, because it has a significant meaning for myself, and I’m not very interested in how other people might see it.
 I’ve been thinking that I might leave this arm otherwise empty.

 I’ve been told I’m like Little My from the Moomins.
 People say I’m stubborn and too outspoken.
 The Invisible Ninny is related to my youth when I was still searching for myself.

 I’ve always enjoyed reading, and especially in comprehensive school, I could often be found reading a book intensively.
 I guess it was also my way to escape loneliness.
-Both of these Moomin tattoos are made by Ida from Tattoo Sampo.
+Both of these Moomin tattoos are by Ida from Tattoo Sampo.
 She’s the one who has tattooed the rose in a glass dome and Finland on my skin as well.

-I easily get frustrated with tattoo projects that are made in many parts – just when the tattoo is successfully healed, you have to return under the needle for the next session, and the next few weeks you’ll spend healing your tattoo again.
-Luckily Mikko Inksanity who has made these female figures is a quick tattoo artist.
+I easily get frustrated with tattoo projects that are done in many parts – just when the tattoo is successfully healed, you have to return under the needle for the next session, and the next few weeks you’ll spend healing your tattoo again.
+Luckily Mikko Inksanity who has tattooed these female figures is a quick tattoo artist.
 He’s able to do such wonderful work in a short time.

 I’m not happy with the current situation where social media feeds us certain beauty standards.
 Sometimes it feels like everyone should fit in a narrow box, and the external beauty seems to be the only thing that matters anymore.
 These female portraits are my personal rebellion against modern beauty standards.
 They might not fit in the box, but I find them beautiful nevertheless.